Zwd798/Graph-Reranking/README.md

 # Graph-Reranking
-A Graph Based approach to rerank documents
+A community based approach to rerank documents